-At first Google was just a search engine; then it started to get funny.
+At first Google was just a search engine; then it started to get funny, at least to those of us in digital marketing land.
 Now, Google tricks, or “Easter Eggs,” lurk behind every Google search.
 The right keywords or an “I’m Feeling Lucky” search will often lead you to odd and awesome Google jokes.

 And Google Easter Eggs aren’t just in Search, you can also find Google’s hidden treasures in Gmail, Google Maps, YouTube, Google Translate, interactive Google Doodles, and more.
 Google’s April Fool’s Day pranks and jokes have become the spotlight of their humor, but many of these gems can be found year-round.